gar1t/gage-save/tests/run-lifecycle-3-stage.md

 # Staging a run dir

 A staged run can be started by a runner using only the run directory and the contents of the run meta directory.
-Staged runs can be relocated to run on another compatible system.
+Staged runs (i.e. the run and meta directories) can be relocated to another compatible system and started there.

 A staged run is independent of its project.

-A staged run requires a compatible system (platform, installed applications and libraries, etc.)
+A staged run relies on a compatible system (platform, installed applications and libraries, etc.) to run.
+If a staged run is moved to an incompatible system, it won't run.

-For staging to occur, the runner must copy all files required by the run that are not otherwise required of the system to the run directory.
+To stage a run, the runner must copy all files required by the run that are not otherwise provided by the system to the run directory.

-Apart from creating a run manifest and logging actions performed during staging, the run meta directory is not changed.
+When staging a run, meta is updated with a manifest file and additional log entries, which reflect the actions performed during the staging process.

+Run meta must be initialized before the run can be staged.
+For more information on this process, see [*Initializing run meta*](run-lifecycle-2-init-meta.md).

+Create a run and initialize its meta.

     >>> from gage._internal.run_util import *
-    >>> from gage._internal.types import *

-Run meta must be initialized before the run can be staged.

     >>> runs_home = make_temp_dir()

     >>> run = make_run(runs_home)

+    >>> from gage._internal.types import *

     >>> opref = OpRef("test", "test")
     >>> opdef = OpDef("test", {})